urashidmir/ledger-api/README.md

   can silently become reusable once its transaction is evicted.
 A production system would need a separate, longer-lived idempotency store decoupled from transaction history retention.
-- **Single-process only.** The "no concurrency control" decision above relies on Node's single-threaded event loop and a single in-memory store.
+- **Single-process only.** The "no concurrency control" decision above holds only because the balance read-modify-write is synchronous end-to-end.
-  Running multiple instances (for scale or availability) would reintroduce the race conditions this design currently assumes away, and would need a shared datastore with real locking/transactions to fix.
+  Swapping in a real datastore (see "No persistence" above) or running multiple instances for scale/availability would put an `await` in that path and reopen the interleaving window this design currently avoids — either would need real locking or transactions to stay safe.

 ## Requirements

-- Node.js 18+ (for the built-in `crypto.randomUUID`)
+- Node.js 18+ (the test suite uses the built-in `node:test` test runner,
+  available from Node 18)

 ## Running it